dotlang/language/README.md

 In a class file you can use `typename` keyword, to indicate that the user of the class has to provide type names at compile time:

 ```
-typename K := int;  //K is a template type (default is int), which will be provided at compile time.
+typename K := int;  //K is a template type (and should conform to int), which will be provided at compile time.

-typename V := float ${Type1, Type2}; //type V is float by default and must conform to Type1 and Type2
+typename V := Comparer; //type V should conform to Comparer

 void put(K key, V value) ...
 V get(K key) ...